pratikunterwegs/pratikunterwegs.github.io/content/authors/admin/_index.md

 title: Pratik R Gupte
 ---

-I'm interested in animal movement across spatio-temporal scales, from foraging decisions to occupancy.
+I'm keen on bringing my skills in `R` programming and (spatial) data-wrangling to bear on clear and evident problems, rather than open-ended exploratory research.

+My training and experience has been in animal movement and space-use across spatio-temporal scales.
+I want to help ensure that the world's many amazing and mobile species survive the current climate and biodiversity crisis.